Driving Practice Test

 The first step in for getting a Missouri’s driver’s license is to gain a new Missouri Instruction Permit.
 You will need to get through the process of the Graduated Driver License Law.
 You will need to get an Instruction Permit, then an Intermediate License, and then a Under 21 Full Driver License.
 While this may initially seem complicated, we can guide you by answering some of the most common questions people have about the state of Missouri’s requirements for getting a driver’s license.

 How old do you have to be to get a Missouri driver’s license?

 You can apply for a Missouri instruction permit when you are 15 years old, once you have enrolled in a licensed driving school.
 You must pass the vision, road sign recognition, and written permit test.

 Can you take the Missouri driver’s permit test online?

 No. You must take your tests at a Missouri State Highway Patrol examination station.

 What are the steps for obtaining a driver’s permit in Missouri?

-To earn your learner’s permit you’ll need to pass your series of vision, road sign and written tests.
+To earn your learner’s permit you’ll need to pass your series of vision, road sign, and written tests.
 You will need to provide documentation, including: including proof of identity, date of lawful status, proof of social security, and proof of Missouri address.
-To Graduate to an Intermediate License from a instruction permit you must:
+To Graduate to an Intermediate License from an instruction permit you must:

-- Provide the requirements documents of your personal identification and address
+- Provide the required legal documents to prove your identity and address

 - Pay your $3.50 fee